metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 In order to get round these problems, I have adopted a 'hack' which looks up the files for an album and finds which file matches the required track on tracknumber and discnumber.
 This seems to work, but there may be circumstances when it does not.
 As a consequence, refreshment should only be required if `get_files_from_objects(objs)` doesn't get all the album files.

 # List of previous updates
-Version 1.0: Final version with Picard 1.4.2 compatibility (to be released)

-Version 0.9.4: Bug fixes and the fork for version 2.0.
+Version 0.9.4: Bug fixes.
+The last released version for Picard 1.4 and the fork for version 2.0.

 Version 0.9.3: Custom logging if enabled on "Advanced" tab - writes one log file per album in addition to standard Picard log.
 Also a session log with basic data is written.
 Performance improvements (especially for lyrics processing) and various bug fixes.